 Persisting some 15 to 25 years in a well-drained site with little or no irrigation, but amiable to minimal summer water and heavier soils, this adaptable Ceanothus can be employed as a dense hedge, a specimen shrub or for erosion control on slopes.
 Birds savor its seeds and seek its stately shelter, while Mediterraneans make worthy companions.

 Blooms April – May.

-Blooms June – September.
+Blooms June –August

-Size: 6' high x 6' wide; hardy to zone 6.
+Size: 6' 0" high x 6' 0" wide.

 The heritage of this versatile hybrid is uncertain, but her reputation as a flirty, long blooming semi-evergreen is widespread.
 Amid speculation about an additional cross between x delileanus and the eastern species, Ceanothus ovatus, ‘Marie Simon’ is not adversely affected by summer watering, which is unusual for a Ceanothus.

 Try planting her in the mixed border, where she flaunts a decidedly feminine display of fluffy rose-pink panicles and ornamental red seed capsules cushioned by wine-colored stems and long, serrated leaves.

 Size: 5' 0" high x 5' 0" wide.